xfrocks/bdApi/docs/api.markdown

 Parameters:

  * `thread_id` (_optional_): id of the container thread of the target post (use only if the attachment hasn't been associated with a post).
+ * `attachment_hash` (_optional_, since forum-2014052202): the hash that was used when the attachment was uploaded (use only if the attachment hasn't been associated with a post).

 Required scopes: